Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Mean Field Control

-Roughly speaking, by~\cite{Borkar97}, we will obtain that, if $\rho^Q_n/\rho^{\mu}_n\to 0$ as $n\to+\infty$, the solution $(\mu_n,Q_n)_n$ to the above iterations~\eqref{simpletwotimescaleapproach_mfg} have a behavior that is described (in a sense to be made precise later) by the following system of ODEs, in the regime where $\epsilon$ is small and $t$ goes to infinity:
+Roughly speaking, by~\cite{Borkar97}, in this regime, the solution $(\mu_n,Q_n)_n$ to the above iterations~\eqref{simpletwotimescaleapproach_mfc} has a behavior that is described (in a sense to be made precise later) by the following system of ODEs, in the regime where $\epsilon$ is small and $t$ goes to infinity: